-- Should requirements for a concrete application become part of the product line platform? - If supported by the platform, add it to the platform. - (ex: can be added as an asset/tied to a variation point) - Else: - 1) Drop it. - 2) Add a new variation point/variant to the platform. - 3) Develop it as a unique part of this application.
+- Should requirements for a concrete application become part of the product line platform? - If supported by the platform, add it to the platform. - (can be added as an asset or tied to a variation point) - Else: - 1) Drop it. - 2) Add a new variation point to the platform. - 3) Develop it as a unique part of one application.